top of page

 n is a popular choice on business and tech sites.
 It's also a good font for creating page titles with impact.

 Fuse Patrol originally began when I joined the J.A.E.
 Trio around the summer/fall of 2015.
-It's four members include Eckersid Silapaswang, a student of Jazz guitarist, Dave Stryker; Jason Reddish, a student of Ralph Armstrong; & Michael Carvin; Chris Pott a graduate of Berklee School of Music, and myself.
-The music is a combination of classically jazz styled and fusion based originals.
+It's four members included Eckersid Silapaswang, a student of Jazz guitarist, Dave Stryker; Jason Reddish, a student of Ralph Armstrong; & Michael Carvin; Chris Pott a graduate of Berklee School of Music, and myself.
+The music was a combination of classically jazz styled and fusion based originals which culminated in a CD entitled Barney's Bounce.

-For more information about the group please check out Fuse Patrol's Facebook page, YouTube group or their website at http://www.fusepatrol.com.
+For more information about the group please check out Fuse Patrol's Facebook page, YouTube group or their website.

 Fuse Patrol Logo.webp